h2non/bootstrap-sass-src/README.md

 ## Contributing

+Please read through our [contributing guidelines](https://github.com/alademann/sass-bootstrap/blob/master/CONTRIBUTING.md).
+Included are directions for opening issues, coding standards, and notes on development.

-Please submit all pull requests against *sass-wip branches.
-If your pull request contains JavaScript patches or features, you must include relevant unit tests.
+More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

+Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
+Read more and download plugins at <http://editorconfig.org>.

+## Versioning

+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Sass Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit <http://semver.org/>.